Glossary

 Age progressionlower hormonal signaling and tissue turnovergradual decline

-Thyroid disruptionaltered cellular oxygen useunpredictable movement
+Thyroid function disruptionaltered cellular oxygen useunpredictable movement

 Sleep disruptionrecovery debt in metabolic regulationtendency toward downward drift